 - The spread between Germany and Greece is well explained by fundamentals. - The spread between either Italy or Portugal and Germany is not.
-Their increase, and subsequent decline, is driven by latent demand. - But the earlier variance decomposition shows that most of the variation in latent demand is from other European countries. - This illustrates how demand systems can be useful to provide a narrative around market developments.
+Their increase, and subsequent decline, is driven by latent demand.
+Captures perceptions of vulnerability rather than weak macro fundamentals (contagion risk) - But the earlier variance decomposition shows that most of the variation in latent demand is from other European countries. - This illustrates how demand systems can be useful to provide a narrative around market developments.